Trollz1004/Trollz1004/README.md

-# 💚 Team Claude - AI for The Greater Good
+# 💚 Ai-Solutions.Store - AI for The Greater Good

 > **"Team Claude Branded AI for The Greater Good - 50% profits donated to Shriners Children's Hospitals"**